Scientific-Interactive/aroma/README.md

 # Introduction
-The aroma package.
+Aroma is a utility package for evaluating aromatic properties via NICS methods, preferably by NICS,zz.
+It is designed as a “Plug-In” utility for the computational chemistry packages; Gaussian 09, Gaussian 16, Orca 5 and Orca 6.
+NBO 6 and NBO 7 are also supported for the purpose of CMO-NICS calculations (using the NCS procedure).

-This is built in collaboration and active guidance of Prof Dr. A. Stanger at Technion https://chemistry.technion.ac.il/team/%d7%90%d7%9e%d7%a0%d7%95%d7%9f-%d7%a9%d7%98%d7%a0%d7%92%d7%a8/ by Scientific Interactive.
+This package built in collaboration and active guidance of [Prof Dr. Amnon Stanger](https://chemistry.technion.ac.il/team/%d7%90%d7%9e%d7%a0%d7%95%d7%9f-%d7%a9%d7%98%d7%a0%d7%92%d7%a8/) at Technion and Scientific Interactive team.

-(c) Techionon
+(c) Technion

 (c) Scientific Interactive

 # Building